nix-community/cache-nix-action/README.md

     steps:
     - uses: actions/checkout@v4

     - name: Cache Primes
       id: cache-primes
-        uses: actions/cache@v4
+      uses: nix-community/cache-nix-action@v5
       with:
         primary-key: ${{ runner.os }}-primes
         paths: prime-numbers

     - name: Generate Prime Numbers
-        if: steps.cache-primes.outputs.cache-hit != 'true'
+      if: steps.cache-primes.outputs.hit-primary-key != 'true'
       run: /generate-primes.sh -d prime-numbers

     - name: Use Prime Numbers
       run: /primes.sh -d prime-numbers
 ```

-The `cache` action provides a `cache-hit` output which is set to `true` when the cache is restored using the primary `key` and `false` when the cache is restored using `restore-keys` or no cache is restored.
+The `cache` action provides a `hit-primary-key` output which is set to `true` when the cache is restored using the primary `key` and `false` when the cache is restored using `restore-keys` or no cache is restored.

 #### Using a combination of restore and save actions